-I choose to offer free personal support with my information products.
+I choose to offer free personal support with at least most of my information products.
 I do that to make sure the people who do their best don’t get stuck because they don’t understand some small detail or how something applies to their unique situation.

 Sure, I also think of ways to make the courses as easy to go through as possible.
 In other words, I try to minimize the need for personal support by explaining things clearly within the courses, so people don’t have questions they would get stuck with.